 Canada’s west coast is a special part of the world with spectacular natural beauty.
 Vancouver consistently ranks as one of the world’s most livable cities.
 Its communities are vibrant and growing, with an economy grounded by diverse and strong business sectors.
 The port plays an important role in the region’s prosperity.

-A sustainable port delivers economic prosperity through trade, maintains a healthy environment, and enables thriving communities through collective accountability, meaningful dialogue and shared aspirations.
+We believe a sustainable port delivers economic prosperity through trade, maintains a healthy environment, and enables thriving communities, through meaningful dialogue, shared aspirations and collective accountability.

 Economic prosperity through trade

 |Federal funding for infrastructure: In response to our funding applications the government of Canada announced more than $220 million in funding for infrastructure projects throughout the region that will facilitate growing trade and alleviate the impacts of goods movement on local communities.|